 Institut d’Astrophysique de Paris

-- France has yearly calls for senior permanent positions at CNRS and CNAP.
-The competition is nation-wide and opened to anyone.
-It is advised to reach out to local staff to know more about how to get support.
+- The CNRS and the CNAP have annual calls for senior permanent positions.
+The competition is nationwide and open to anyone.
+It is advisable to reach out to local staff to learn more about how to obtain support.
 Please see this page.

 - Sorbonne Université occasionally advertises lectureships to work at the IAP.